QaniAhmed/CPU-Scheduling-Simulator/README.md

 # CPU Scheduling Simulator

 This application is a **CPU Scheduling Simulator** implemented in C++.
-It allows users to simulate and analyze different CPU scheduling algorithms using process data from input files.
+It allows users to simulate and analyze different CPU scheduling algorithms.
 The program calculates key metrics such as **waiting time, turnaround time, and completion time** for each process.

 <img width="1473" height="706" alt="image" src="https://github.com/user-attachments/assets/eea46f8d-b801-446b-adb8-f7adddb4168a" />